chenxiaolong/avbroot/README.md

     ```

     If `--output` is not specified, then the output file is written to `<input>.patched`.

+    If you already have a prepatched boot image and don't want avbroot to apply the Magisk patches itself, see the [advanced usage section](#advanced-usage).

 6. **[Initial setup only]** Unlock the bootloader.
 This will trigger a data wipe.